Valks-Minecraft-Plugins/FiestaMC/README.md

 ![Untitled](https://github.com/Valks-Minecraft-Plugins/FiestaMC/assets/6277739/5ffa1587-9612-4892-ade5-64462cf42dc5)

 ## What is this?
-A tool that simplifies the tedious process of adding required dependency mods back to the mods folder when debugging faulty Minecraft mods.

 Lets say you just put together a modpack with over 400 mods but one of the mods is causing problems and you don't know which one it is.

 The brute force solution is to remove half your mods and check to see if the problem still exists and keep doing this until the problem goes away.
 You will eventually find the mod that was causing so much trouble.